Jakebobs/deploy-vue/VuePagesTutorial/intro.md

 -
 -

+## What are the prerequisites?

-### Please wait for the installations to finish on the right side of the page
+### Please wait for the installations to finish on the right side of the page before continuing

 <!--# Once ` ubuntu $ ` is displayed, run these commands to verify that the installation is correct: